rbisdorff/Digraph3/docSphinx/tutorial.rst

 .. only:: html

+   :New:
+      - A tutorial on :ref:`using multiprocessing resources <Multiprocessing-Tutorial-label>` when tackling large performance tableaux with several handreds of decision alternatives.

-   :New: Two tutorials on computing :ref:`fair intergroup<Fair-InterGroup-Pairings-label>` and :ref:`fair intragroup<Fair-IntraGroup-Pairings-label>` pairing solutions
+      - Two tutorials on computing :ref:`fair intergroup<Fair-InterGroup-Pairings-label>` and :ref:`fair intragroup<Fair-IntraGroup-Pairings-label>` pairing solutions

    Contents
    --------